 We can help you put your best foot forward.

-We serve patients with a wide range of diagnoses that cause complex gait abnormalities, including but not limited to:
+We serve patients with a wide range of diagnoses causing complex gait abnormalities, including but not limited to:

 We have the most experienced team of clinical gait analysis experts in the state.
 Our professionals use an evidence-based approach to provide recommendations to your treatment team.

 Our staff actively pursues research and education to better understand and treat human motion problems.
 Members are active in the Gait & Clinical Movement Analysis Society and the American Academy of Cerebral Palsy and Developmental Medicine .